adityasharmacs/cloud-native-kubernetes-liveproject/README.md

 1. helm template redis redis-chart --debug
 2. helm template subscriptions subscriptions-chart --debug
-3.
+3. helm template payment payment-chart --debug

 For glancing through the final Charts generated from all the subcharts we use the following command: helm template snsChart charts/sns-chart --debug

-ad the pwd is -> Root of the Project
+and the pwd is -> Root of the Project

+## Helm Dependency Building for the subcharts
+helm dep build charts/sns-chart/charts/

+## Helm check if ghe Subcharts are well formed
+helm lint charts/sns-chart/charts/ --with-subcharts